BlockDevsUnited/TokenTutorial/old/README.md

 To confirm that it worked, go to https://ropsten.etherscan.io/ and look up your metamask address.
 Hit the **View Tokens** dropdown to see if you tokens are in there.

-## Sending Tokens
+## Optional - Sending Tokens

 Send some to your neighbours:

-  - In Metamask Open the menu and click "Add Tokens"

-  - Click Add Custom Token and Input your Contract Address.
-Your token details should appear automatically
+  - Use [MyEtherWallet](https://www.myetherwallet.com/) to get tokens out of your MetaMask account.

+  - Hit *Send Ether & Tokens*

+  - Select *MetaMask Access* from the dropdown

+  - Confirm

+  - Add your Contract Address to the Token Balances area to confirm you have the tokens.

+  -	Change to your created token

+  -	Enter your friend’s public address

+  -	Change gas limit to 150,000 for faster transfer

-  - You should now see your token balance.
-Try sending some tokens to your friend's address Check Etherscan for progress
+  -	Send!
+Check etherscan for progress

   -	Your friend can then enter your contract info and code to view your tokens in their wallet!